-A key feature of the Dominant—Non-Dominant relationship dynamic, is that one person is in charge and ultimately makes final decisions.
-Typically this is a one owner or business leader situation, where full responsibility falls on the shoulders of that individual.
+A key feature of the Dominant—Non-Dominant relationship dynamic, is that one person is in charge and ultimately makes the final decisions.
+Typically this is a one-owner or business leader situation, where full responsibility falls on the shoulders of that individual.
 When carried into a business partnership, the Dominant—Non-Dominant dynamic may be a clearly stated agreement.
-In this case it is an agreed upon mindset or perspective from which all discussions are had, goals are set, decisions are made, action is laid out, and accountability is followed—achieving the end-results, the expectations of the dominant person.
+In this case, it is an agreed-upon mindset or perspective from which all discussions are had, goals are set, decisions are made, action is laid out, and accountability is followed—achieving the end results, and the expectations of the dominant person.

 Without such clarity, confusion may ensue.

 When the “who’s in charge” question is apparent, theoretically differences, disagreement, or conflict would not arise nor be addressed.
 It would be clear that the dominant individual’s preferences take the lead.
 If we focus on power and productivity in day-to-day relating within a Dominant—Non-Dominant dynamic, it will be experienced as more autocratic when it is demanding or domineering in nature.
 Such leaders are referred to as dominating, bossy, or dictatorial.
 Sharing of ideas and information feels unwelcome or stilted.
 Respect is absent, trust is not built, nor is it possible under these conditions.